Have you ever thought about volunteering as a way for someone to gain new skills, and increase employability? Could you help someone?

 How it works

-It works closely with Job Centre Plus, and engages a variety of jobseekers.
-It starts with a workshop for people interested that looks at the skills they could get from volunteering, how those skills will help them in the workplace, and what type of volunteering might help them find their ideal job.
+It works closely with Job Centre Plus and job clubs, and engages a variety of jobseekers.
+We talk to people interested about the skills they could get from volunteering, how those skills will help them in the workplace, and what type of volunteering might help them find their ideal job.

 Volunteering is, by definition, voluntary, and this project is no different.
-There are no penalties for claimants who do not want to volunteer, so everyone involved will have chosen to take part.
+If referred through the Job Centre there are no penalties for claimants who do not want to volunteer, so everyone involved will have chosen to take part.

-It differs from normal volunteering in that placements on the project are time limited – anything from 2-8 weeks – rather than indefinite, and this guarantees no loss of benefits.
-If they’re interested we’ll help try and find a volunteering opportunity that suits them and their circumstances, and they can go through your normal volunteer recruitment process so you are sure they’re the right person.
+Sometimes it differs from normal volunteering in that placements on the project might be time limited – anything from 2-8 weeks – rather than indefinite, and this guarantees no loss of benefits.
+They can be longer though if the Job Centre agrees.
+If someone is interested we’ll help try and find a volunteering opportunity that suits them and their circumstances, and they can go through your normal volunteer recruitment process so you are sure they’re the right person.

 To those claiming Jobseekers’ Allowance the volunteering programme can be a placement of up to 25-30 hours to give them a real taste of the working world; to those that have other issues and that claim other benefits the placement is more flexible, depending on their needs.
 This project will support both types of volunteering, and will be designed to meet the needs of both the organisation and the individual.